 Located bang in the centre of Kowloon, Cordis is one of our top picks for upscale five-star quarantine hotels in Hong Kong.
 In addition to its comfy rooms and suites, the hotel offers different types of menus, as well as the choice to upgrade your meals.

 Food: Full board meal plan with set breakfast, set lunch, and set dinner.
 Take your pick between Chinese, Western, and Vegetarian options.
-Children menu is available, as well.
+Also, children’s menu is available.